Does urgent care test for STDs? Everything you need to know

 Most common STDs

-The 7 most common STDs vary in terms of seriousness and treatment options.
-Infections like Chlamydia and Trichomoniasis are easily taken care of by antibiotics, whereas an infection like genital herpes can be managed but never entirely cured.
+The seven most common STDs vary in terms of seriousness and treatment options.
+Infections like chlamydia and trichomoniasis are easily taken care of by antibiotics, whereas an infection like genital herpes can be managed but never entirely cured.

 HPV infection can be particularly concerning for women, as it increases their risk for cervical cancer.
 Trichomoniasis is a vaginal infection that also primarily affects young women.